-Article 1 Scope
+Scope

-1. This Regulation establishes rules to be complied with by medical devices and accessories to medical devices that are placed on the market or put into service in the Union for human use.
+1. This Regulation establishes rules to be complied with by in vitro diagnostic medical devices and accessories to in vitro diagnostic medical devices that are placed on the market or put into service in the Union for human use.

-For the purposes of this Regulation, medical devices and accessories to medical devices shall hereinafter be referred to as 'devices'.
+For the purposes of this Regulation, in vitro diagnostic medical devices and accessories to in vitro diagnostic medical devices shall hereinafter be referred to as 'devices'.